irfanhakim-as/orked/README.md

     | `SSH_PORT` | The SSH port used on the Kubernetes nodes. | `2200` | `22` |

 ### Toggle SELinux

+> [!TIP]
+> SELinux is enabled by default on Rocky Linux.
+In cases where you have disabled it to perform certain operations that do not support it, it is highly recommended for you to re-enable it after.

 - [Security-Enhanced Linux (SELinux)](https://www.redhat.com/en/topics/linux/what-is-selinux) is a security architecture for Linux systems that allows administrators to have more control over who can access the system.
 It was originally developed by the United States National Security Agency (NSA) as a series of patches to the Linux kernel using Linux Security Modules (LSM).